Archbishop de Paulo's Coat of Arms

 Archbishop de Paulo's Episcopal Consecration

-His Grace, The Most Rev. Dr. Craig J. N. de Paulo is Primate of the Old Catholic Confederation.
-He is also Episcopal Commissary of the Church of the Province of West Africa of the Anglican Communion for Old-Catholics in North America.
+His Grace, The Most Rev. Dr. Craig J. N. de Paulo, O.S.W. is Primate of the Old Catholic Confederation and Episcopal Commissary of the Church of the Province of West Africa of the Anglican Communion for Old-Catholics in North America.
 He is also Master General of the Order of St. Willibrord, an Old-Catholic teaching order under the patronage of the Dean of the Church of Nigeria of the Anglican Communion.

 In his Diplomatic appointment as Episcopal Commissary, Archbishop de Paulo represents over one million Christians to the Episcopal Church in the United States.
 Serving in this post since the late Archbishop S. Tilewa Johnson, former Primate and Archbishop of West Africa, appointed him in 2013, his work has resulted in humanitarian aid to West Africa during the Ebola crisis and the advancement of dialogue between the Church of West Africa and the Episcopal Church in the United States concerning areas of controversy and dissent.